arinkulshi/Patient_Portal/README.md

 # Patient Portal App

-The Patient Portal Backend provides an API for patients to access and view their medical reports.
+The Patient Portal App provides an API and UI for patients to access and view their medical reports.
 It includes support for filtering reports by patient name, data and a in-mem data storage

 API's and Backend Provide: